Micro-cosm/micro-mifedom/README.md

 ----

-_NOTE:  With a shared common purpose, **we are quick to respond to hackathon use cases!**_
+_**SUPPORT REMINDER**:  Given the shared common purpose, **we are quick to respond to the needs of any hackathon use cases!**_

 ----

 This repo is intended to unite Micro-cosm mifen.
 By providing just one simple approach, in this case using the Firebase platform, the hope is that loosely-coupled mifen reveal new ways to reason about complex systems.

-This repo assumes access to a running GCP project with access from local installations of gcloud and Firebase CLI.
+This repo assumes access to a running GCP project that provides access to local installations of **gcloud** and **firebase** CLIs.

-**Use freely, but please befit security rigor to purpose.**
+**Use freely, but please befit security rigor to your purpose.**

 ----
 ## Deploy

-###### After reviewing and appropriately updating the firebase.json(provided) and adding your .firebaserc file, just run the following to deploy to your existing Firebase project
+###### After reviewing and appropriately updating the firebase.json(working example provided) and adding your .firebaserc file, just run the following to deploy to your existing Firebase project
 `firebase deploy`

+**NOTE:** Running this assumes that any services included in the gateway are pointing to live instances, otherwise the deployment will error that indicates the unavailable service.

 ## Log Levels
     debug:          debugging info about the plugins runloop and each individual plugin or other components.